BenchLabs/bench-technology-handbook/how-were-organized.md

 #### Core

 The Core group maintains and improves our in-house software and its infrastructure.
-They are in two teams: Core Support, and Core Systems.
+They are organized in two teams: Core Support and Core Systems.

 ##### Core Support